 The Red List aims to provide well-researched information that can inform policy changes and conservation decisions.
 Each entry includes information on the species’ range, population size, population trend, habitat, ecology, uses, role in trade, threats, and conservation actions.
 So far, the number of species on the Red List is around 150,300, but their goal is to assess at least 160,000 species.

-Species are labelled as extinct (EX) when they can longer be found in the wild and all individuals in captivity have also died.
+Species are labeled as extinct (EX) when they can longer be found in the wild and all individuals in captivity have also died.
 Some species can be difficult to find in the wild, so it’s necessary to conduct extensive surveys to continue to search for them.
 However, when no individuals are found for a significant period of time, the species is presumed extinct.

 Some examples of extinct animals include Guam flying foxes, Japanese sea lions, and Floreana giant tortoises.

-Animals are considered extinct in the wild (EW) when they can only be found in captivity, as livestock, or in naturalised populations outside of their historical range.
+Animals are considered extinct in the wild (EW) when they can only be found in captivity, as livestock, or in naturalized populations outside of their historical range.
 It typically takes a long time to qualify for this status because researchers need to conduct exhaustive surveys in the right places at the right times to ensure there are no remaining wild populations.

 Some examples of animals that are extinct in the wild include Hawaiian crows, Guam Kingfishers, and Wyoming toads.